salman-mukhtar/running-dotnet-core-web-api-on-minikube/README.md

 **Setting up .Net Core Web API**

 We can start with a .net core web api as an example.
-The service application will run on Docker.
+The application will run on Docker.
 To create it, we can proceed with the terminal command below.

 ```
 dotnet new webapi -o WeatherAPI